 COVID-19 vaccine for use approved by Russian President Vladimir Putin.
 It was developed by the Moscow-based Gamaleya Institute.
-However, this is only one of hundreds of world-famous Russian discoveries that serve the world.
+However, this is only one of the hundreds of world-famous Russian discoveries that serve the world.
 Not only Russian scientists join the ranks of people who have made world-famous inventions, but also artists, writers, poets, composers, dancers, and actors occupy a significant place in the creation of world cultural heritage.
-The nature of Russia, as well as its people and historical monuments is a unique phenomenon that delights with its originality and diversity.
+The nature of Russia, as well as its people and historical monuments, is a unique phenomenon that delights with its originality and diversity.
 This article will tell you the facts about the most interesting people, places and inventions that have become an integral part of an amazing country – Russia.

 Famous Russian Scientists and their Discoveries

 Russia is the native country of many renowned scientists that made discoveries in various fields (from physics and chemistry to ophthalmology).
 Moreover, they found practical application of their theories, and people around the world employ these inventions in everyday use.
 To tell about every wonderful scientist the whole book is needed.
 That is why we suggest you the list of 10 the most famous Russian scientists.